 When the repetitions of this formula became monotonous and endless, somebody asked him whether he could not stop saying it all over again.

 He stopped repeating but… he substituted for the spoken word gestures that showed the position of his pixie hat, the putting on of an imaginary coat, the zipping of the zipper, etc.

 How much do you love your sibling?
 Would you go limit yourself your whole life just to make him or her happy?
 This man did.

 Calvin, twenty months younger than his brother Ted, was, from the start, the brighter, more competent child.

-But as he began to express himself, to assert himself, to display his capabilities, his mother apparently feared Ted would be crushed.
+But as he began to display his capabilities, his mother apparently feared Ted would be crushed.
 Her message to Calvin was:

 “In tennis I try to improve my strokes---not win.
 And in golf, I can be ahead all the way to the eighteenth hole but at the eighteenth hole,---I’ll always blow it.”

-Here, for one instance, is one man’s not untypical description of his relationships with three close friends:
+Here, for instance, is one man’s not unique description of his relationships with his three closest of buddies: